odoo/documentation/accounting/payables/misc/forecast.rst

 Once payment terms are defined, you can assign them to your vendor by default.
 Set the Vendor Payment Term field on the Accounting tab of a vendor form.
-That way, every time you will purchase to this vendor, Odoo will propose you automatically the right payment term.
+That way, every time you will purchase to this vendor, Twenty20 will propose you automatically the right payment term.

 .. image:: ./media/forecast02.png